Get in Touch

 • Reviewing key tasks related to programming, monitoring, and diagnostics.

-• Discussing safe maintenance and change management practices.
+• Discussing best practices for safe maintenance and change management.

-• Identifying next steps for deeper exploration of LS Electric PLC features.
+• Identifying further steps for advanced work with LS Electric PLC features.

 Requirements

-• Foundational knowledge of PLC operation, digital and analog signals, and standard control devices.
+• Fundamental knowledge of PLC operations, including digital and analog signals, along with familiarity with standard control devices.

 Target Audience